jupyter-server/jupyter-scheduler/docs/contributors/index.md

 This extension uses Playwright for the integration tests (aka user level tests).
-More precisely, the JupyterLab helper [Galata](https://github.com/jupyterlab/jupyterlab/tree/master/galata) is used to handle testing the extension in JupyterLab.
+More precisely, the JupyterLab helper [Galata](https://github.com/jupyterlab/jupyterlab/tree/master/galata) is used to test the extension in JupyterLab.

-More information are provided within the [ui-tests](https://github.com/jupyter-server/jupyter-scheduler/tree/main/ui-tests) README.
+You can find more information in the [ui-tests](https://github.com/jupyter-server/jupyter-scheduler/tree/main/ui-tests) README.

 ## Documentation

-First, ensure GNU Make is installed locally, and then install the `docs` extras:
+First, ensure GNU Make is installed locally, and then install the `docs` dependencies:

 ```
 pip install -e ".[docs]"
 ```

-Documentation is built with the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation generator, via the following command run from the project root:
+Documentation is built with the [Sphinx](https://www.sphinx-doc.org/en/master/) documentation generator, using the following command executed from the project root:

 ```
 make -C docs html